safe-global/safe-core-sdk/guides/integrating-the-safe-core-sdk.md

 In the examples below, you can see `provider` and `signer` properties, which represent:

 - `provider`: You can provide an EIP-1193 compatible provider or an HTTP/WebSocket RPC URL.
-- `signer`: This is optional.
-If not provided, we will try to get the connected account of the provider.
-If you provide it, it represents either the provider's address you want to use or a private key, which we will use internally to retrieve the provider's address.
+- `signer`: This is an optional parameter.
+It should be the provider's address you want to use or a private key.
+If not set, it will try to fetch a connected account from the provider.

 ### Initialize the Safe API Kit